Speed-up Quantum Perceptron via Shortcuts to Adiabaticity

-When the driving time becomes longer the control field decreases smoothly and $\Omega(0)$ approaches to $\kappa$, the dynamical state coincides with the $\hat H(0)$ ground state (see Supplemental Material \cite{supple-material}).
 Remarkably, for short times, e.g. $t_f=0.15$, the transfer functions and driving fields are completely different for IE and FAQUAD protocols.
-In the inset of Fig. \ref{C-tf-P-field} (a) and in Fig. \ref{C-tf-P-field} (b), we give the detailed demonstration of transfer functions and driving fields.
-On one hand, FAQUAD protocol cannot produce the sigmoid function, by connecting from $0$ to $1$ at the edges, since $P(-x^{\textrm{max}})=0.204$ and $P(x^{\textrm{max}})=0.796$, see the inset of Fig. \ref{C-tf-P-field} (a) dashed-red curve.
-On the other, from the inset of Fig. \ref{C-tf-P-field} (a), we find that the case of IE with the ansatz $\theta = \sum_{i=0}^3 a_i t^i$ reaches $P(x^{\textrm{max}}) = 0.998$, but fails to connect the state $|0\ra$ presenting $P(-x^{\textrm{max}}) = 0.2$ (solid-blue curve).
+In the inset of Fig. \ref{C-tf-P-field} (a) and in Fig. \ref{C-tf-P-field} (b), we give the detailed demonstration of transfer functions and driving fields designed from IE. On the one hand, FAQUAD protocol cannot produce the sigmoid function, by connecting from $0$ to $1$ at the edges, see the inset of Fig. \ref{C-tf-P-field} (a) dashed-red curve.
+On the other hand, we find that the case of IE with the polynomial ansatz of $N=3$ fails to connect the state $|0\rangle$ presenting $P(-x^{\textrm{max}}) = 0.2$ (solid-blue curve).
 However, We can overcome this limitation by increasing the order of the polynomial ansatz to $N=5 $.
 Here, we compare the activation functions achieved by different strategies at the same value of $y/\Omega_f=12$.
 It is worth mentioning that by increasing the value of $x^{\textrm{max}}$ which means more energy is supplied to the system, we can recover a more stretched sigmoid with the FAQUAD protocol or IE with the polynomial ansatz of $N=3$.
-However, in this work, we find the external driving $\Omega(t)$ by which the perceptron can have a sigmoidal response in a fixed Hamiltonian configuration with the range $[-x^{\textrm{max}})=0.008$ and $P(x^{\textrm{max}})=0.998$ (dotted-black curve).
-In addition, the derived controls $\Omega(t)$ from IE methods present values close to zero at $t=0$, see Fig. \ref{C-tf-P-field}(b).
+However, in this work, we find the external driving $\Omega(t)$ by which the perceptron can have a sigmoidal response in a fixed Hamiltonian configuration with the range $[-x^{\textrm{max}}, x^{\textrm{max}}]$.

+In addition, the derived controls $\Omega(t)$ from IE methods are smooth and present values close to zero at $t=0$, see Fig. \ref{C-tf-P-field}(b).
 Compared to the case of $t_f=1$, shorter operation time leads to larger $\epsilon$ so that $\Omega(0)$ is farther away from $\kappa$.
 This is in contrast with the control $\Omega(t)$ derived from FAQUAD techniques that demands an abrupt change from $\Omega(0) = 2000$ to $\Omega(t_f) = 1$, see Fig. \ref{angles-Omega-P} (b).
 This demonstrates the appropriateness of our IE derived controls to be implemented experimentally.
 In this regard, in the next section we give estimations based on state of the art experimental parameters in NV centers in diamond that demonstrates the suitability of an implementation of our method in such quantum platform.